coderamen666/srd-v3.5-md/epic/epic-spells.md

-At the base Spellcraft DC of 20, a caster can also use the *contact* seed to imbue an object (or creature) with a message he or she prepares that appears as written text for the spell's duration or is spoken aloud in a language the caster knows.
+At the base Spellcraft DC of 20, a caster can also use the *contact* seed to imbue an object (or creature) with a message he or she prepares that appears as written text for the spell’s duration or is spoken aloud in a language the caster knows.
 The spoken message can be of any length, but the length of written text is limited to what can be contained (as text of a readable size) on the surface of the target.
-The message is delivered when specific conditions are fulfilled according to the caster's desire when the spell is cast.
+The message is delivered when specific conditions are fulfilled according to the caster’s desire when the spell is cast.

 ### Seed: Delude